Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Models and data

-The stellar structural parameters~($D_\odot$, $b_\ast$ and $q^\prime$ with the Plummer profile) of the galaxies are adopted from the original observation papers.
-For the stellar kinematics of their member stars, we use the currently available data taken from each spectroscopic observation paper.
-For the membership selections for each galaxy, we also adopt the methods in the spectroscopic observation papers.
-For the influence of unresolved binary stars on stellar kinematics, several papers indicated that multi epoch observations can exclude binary candidates from stellar spectroscopic data~\citep[e.g.,][]{2007ApJ...670..313S,2017ApJ...838...83K,2021arXiv210100013J}.
+The stellar structural parameters~($D_\odot$, $b_\ast$ and $q^\prime$ with the Plummer profile) of the galaxies are adapted from the original observation articles.
+For the stellar kinematics of their member stars, we use the currently available data taken from each spectroscopic observation article.
+For the membership selections for each galaxy, we also adopt the methods in the spectroscopic observation articles.
+For the influence of unresolved binary stars on stellar kinematics, several articles indicated that multi-epoch observations can exclude binary candidates from stellar spectroscopic data~\citep[e.g.,][]{2007ApJ...670..313S,2017ApJ...838...83K,2021arXiv210100013J}.
 Therefore, we suppose that the effect of binaries can be negligible.

 To perform fitting analysis compering our mass models with the kinematic data of our sample galaxies, we employ the likelihood function assuming that the line-of-sight velocity distribution of each star is a Gaussian shape and centered on the mean velocity of the galaxy~$\langle u \rangle$\footnote{In this work, we only consider a dispersion of the line-of-sight velocity distribution, hence we assume that this distribution is a Gaussian.
 However, we should bear in mind that there is still degeneracy between mass distribution and velocity anisotropy under this assumption.
 To mitigate the degeneracy, information about the shape of velocity distribution function (i.e., kurtosis) should be important.
 Several papers~\citep[e.g.,][]{1984ApJ...286...27R, 2002MNRAS.333..697L, 2013MNRAS.429.3079M,2017MNRAS.471.4541R} constructed spherical mass models with taking into account higher-order moments.
 However, the current available data is possibly too sparse to break the degeneracy because the shape of velocity distribution is sensitive to the data volume and quality.}:

 where $u_i$ is the line-of-sight velocity of the $i^{\mathrm th}$ star in the kinematic sample.
 The mean velocity of the galaxy~$\langle u \rangle$ is a nuisance parameter.
 The dispersion $\sigma^2_i$ can be written by $\sigma^2_i=\delta^2_{v,i}+\sigma^2_{\mathrm{los},i}$, where $\delta_{v,i}$ the measurement error of the velocity, and $\sigma^2_{\mathrm{los},i}$ is the theoretical line-of-sight velocity dispersion at the sky plane position $(x_i,y_i)$, which is computed by model parameters and the Jeans equations.